Skip to content

 This generates the same project scaffolding as a regular node, plus an apptainer.def file that describes how the container image is built.

-A container node uses a container block instead of the usual process block.
+A container node includes a container block inside its execution section instead of the usual build_cmd and run_cmd fields.
 The two are mutually exclusive — a node is either a container node or a process node, never both.

 peppy.json5